marin-varivoda/torsion_inf/src/X1_37/README.md

     First-run driver that was used to verify our results.
 It verifies the hard-coded map and the cached generator pair <1,4> once, then launches all chunks.
 Workers skip only checks already proved in the verification log.

+logs_first_runs contains the log of a run that verified the result, and was run on 16 cores.

 Usage
 -----